aatapa/RLScore/README.rst

 due to computational shortcuts.
 In practice kernels can be used with several thousands of training data points.
 For large scale learning with kernels, see reduced set approximation

-Currently grid searching for kernel parameters is not supported, the way to accomplish this is to write a wrapper script around rls_core.

 In the following example we traing a RLS classifier using Gaussian kernel, the other learners can be used with kernels in an analogous way.
 The only